temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 ```
 <!--SNIPEND-->

-Using `client.newWorkflowStub()` retrieves a `SendEmailWorkflow` object that can be have the Query method called on it to get the value of the its variables.
+Using the Workflow, call the `details()` Query method to get the value of the variables.

-This object enables you to return all the information about the user's email subscription that's declared in the Workflow.
+This method enables you to return all the information about the user's email subscription that's declared in the Workflow.

 Now that users can subscribe and view the details of their subscription, you need to provide them with a way to unsubscribe.

-### Add an unsubscribe option
+## Unsubscribe users with a Workflow Cancellation Request

 Users will want to unsubscribe from the email list at some point, so give them a way to do that.

 You cancel a Workflow by sending a cancellation request to the Workflow Execution.
 Your Workflow code can respond to this cancellation and perform additional operations in response.
 This is how you will handle unsubscribe requests.

 With the `Controller.java` file open, add a new endpoint called `/unsubscribe` to the Spring Boot application.

-To send a cancellation notice to an endpoint, use the HTTP `DELETE` method on the unsubscribe endpoint to instruct a given email's workflow to be cancelled.
+To send a cancellation notice to an endpoint, use the HTTP `DELETE` method on the `unsubscribe` endpoint to `cancel()` the Workflow:

 <!--SNIPSTART email-drip-campaign-java-send-email-constroller-for-services-unsubscribe-->
 [src/main/java/subscription/Controller.java](https://github.com/temporalio/email-drip-campaign-project-java/blob/main/src/main/java/subscription/Controller.java)